as1iva/RKMP-5-practice/README.md

 # fadeev_practice_5

-A new Flutter project for 5 and 6 practice
+A new Flutter project for 8 practice

 ## Getting Started